giobart/LocalDeployer/README.md

 ### TODO

-## Client installing guide
+## Client installing guide Linux/MacOs

-### TODO
+1) Clone the repository anywhere in your device
+2) Navigate into the client folder `cd client/`
+3) Now just run the install script with `sh install.sh`

 ## How to contribute

-Fell free to open issues, improve the code quality, add and propose features or whatever you have in your mind.
+Feel free to open issues, improve the code quality, add and propose features or whatever you have in your mind.

 ## Disclaimer